-Traditionally the weather on Kilimanjaro is pretty predictable.
-Kilimanjaro has dry seasons and rainy seasons and some months have more sun, some months have to more cloud cover and other months are colder than others higher on the mountain.
-Out of the 35+ times I have climbed Kilimanjaro they have been in a range of months.
-I have even climbed in rainy season.
-I would not advise climbing in rainy seasons unless you have no other time in your schedule that allows you to climb the mountain.
+Traditionally, the weather on Mount Kilimanjaro is fairly predictable.
+Kilimanjaro has dry seasons and rainy seasons.
+Some months have more sun, some months have to more cloud cover and other months are colder than others higher on the mountain.
+Out of the 35+ times Ian has climbed Kilimanjaro, he has gone during a range of months.
+He has even climbed in rainy season, however would not advise it.
+The only reason to climb during rainy seasons is if you absolutely have no other time in your schedule that allows you to climb the mountain.

 We can help you get the right training and pick the right month for your climb.
 We have also been watching the weather on Kilimanjaro, month by month over a decade and have come up with the 6 best months out of the year to climb Kilimanjaro.
 Check out out our TOP 50 TIPS for climbing Kilimanjaro.
 READ MORE about our service on the mountain.
 Feel free to E-MAIL or CALL US and we can help you put a training plan in place for your Kilimanjaro climb.
 We also have Kilimanjaro’s Best Guide working with us.

-What are the best months for climbing Kilimanjaro
+What are the Best Months for Climbing Kilimanjaro

 Let’s look at climbing Kilimanjaro month by month.
-If you are bored of reading just pick the phone and CALL US.
+If you are bored of reading just pick up the phone and CALL US.
 We would love to talk through this with you.

-May: Over the past few years May has been a little dryer than normal, but traditionally over the years May is one of the wetter months for climbing Kilimanjaro.
+Over the past few years May has been a little dryer than normal, but traditionally May is one of the wetter months for climbing Kilimanjaro.
 We have had a mixed bag climbing Kilimanjaro in May and over the past number of years have decided against sending groups to climb Kilimanjaro in May.
 If you don’t mind the rain and want less people around on your climb this could be a month for you.

-October: October is also a good month to climb Kilimanjaro.
+October is also a good month to climb Kilimanjaro.
 It is warmer higher up.
 October can have more cloud cover towards the end of the month, keeping the sun off you, but impeding mountain views.
 It is more likely to have clear sky’s in the morning, the clouds can roll in early in the day and views of the mountain can be none existent.
 The early part of October is a better time to climb.
 Traditionally October is one of the better months to climb Kilimanjaro and weather is usually quite stable.

-December: There is potential for climbing Kilimanjaro in December.
+There is potential for climbing Kilimanjaro in December.
 More and more people are climbing Kilimanjaro at the beginning of December and over the Christmas period into early January.
 We do have 3 climbs each December to suit Christmas vacations climbing Kilimanjaro.
 We also think this is a good period of weather on the mountain.
 It can vary from year to year and less stable than the good old reliable months which we have listed.

-The best months for climbing Kilimanjaro with Ian Taylor Trekking
+The Best Months for Climbing Kilimanjaro with Ian Taylor Trekking

 There are other things you need to consider outside of weather when you thinking of climbing Kilimanjaro.
 Two of the most important things you need to think about are coming physically prepared for the climb and making sure you have enough time and days on the mountain to give yourself a realistic chance at making the summit.

-The more time the better on Kilimanjaro
+The More Time the Better on Kilimanjaro